vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-network-policy.md

    kubectl apply -f lorem-netpol.yaml
    ```

-   This applies rules to allow ingress traffic originating from contour pods to
+   This applies rules to allow ingress traffic originating from Contour pods to
    reach the lorem-ipsum pods.
 It also applies rules to allow egress from the
-   lorem-ipsum pod to the echoserver pod.
-Note that the ingress rules have yet
+   `lorem-ipsum` pod to the `echoserver` pod.
+Note that the ingress rules have
-   to be added to the echoserver pod.
-Thus when the lorem-ipsum pod egresses to
+   yet to be added to the `echoserver` pod.
+Thus when the `lorem-ipsum` pod
-   it, echoserver will not allow the traffic in.
+   attempts to connect to it, `echoserver` will not allow the traffic in.

 #### Validation

-1. Verify ingress is allowed to lorem-ipsum through contour.
+1. Verify ingress is allowed to `lorem-ipsum` through Contour.

    ![Verify Ingress](/images/guides/kubernetes/container-networking/lorem-ipsum.png)

-1. Verify ingress is denied to echoserver through contour.
+1. Verify ingress is denied to echoserver through Contour.

    ```
    curl -v 34.219.198.115:8080/echo